fbgallet/roam-extension-speech-to-roam/README.md

 ## Support my work

 This extension represents a significant amount of work.
-If you want to encourage me to develop further and enhance it, you can [buy me a coffee ☕ here](https://buymeacoffee.com/fbgallet).
+If you want to encourage me to develop further and enhance it, you can [buy me a coffee ☕ here](https://buymeacoffee.com/fbgallet) or [sponsor me on Github](https://github.com/sponsors/fbgallet).
 Thanks in advance for your support! 🙏

 ---